This content has been machine translated dynamically.

-- A custom power-on script based on the Xen-API that enables you to turn the power on and off through XenServer.
-For DRAC and iLO, you can use the secrets feature (by specifying the key power_on_password_secret ) to help you store your password more securely.
-For more information, see the XenServer Administrator’s Guide.
+- A custom power-on script based on the Management API that enables you to turn the power on and off through Citrix Hypervisor.
+For DRAC, you can use the secrets feature (by specifying the key

-You can enable Host Power On for an individual host server via the host’s Properties window, or on multiple servers via the pool’s Properties window.
+You can enable Host Power On for an individual server by using the server Properties window, or on multiple servers by using the pool Properties window.

 - Select the server or pool and open its Properties dialog box: on the Server or Pool menu, click Properties.

-- Disabled Select this option to turn off the Host Power On feature.
+- Disabled Select this option to disable the Host Power On feature.

 - Dell Remote Access Controller (DRAC) To use this option, the Dell supplemental pack must be installed on the host server to get DRAC support.
 For more information, see Dell’s DRAC documentation.

-- Custom power-on script You can use a custom Python Linux script to turn on the power on a XenServer host from a remote location.
-For information about creating the script, including a list of supported key/value pairs, see the XenServer Administrator’s Guide.
+- Custom power-on script You can use a custom Python Linux script to turn on the power on the Citrix Hypervisor host from a remote location.
+For information about creating the script, including a list of supported key/value pairs, see the Hosts and resource pools.

-- If you selected either HP iLO or Dell DRAC, enter the following information:
+- If you selected Dell DRAC, enter the following information:

 - IP Address The IP address you specified configured to communicate with the power-control card.
-Alternatively, you can enter the domain name for the network interface where iLO or DRAC is configured.
+Alternatively, you can enter the domain name for the network interface where DRAC is configured.

-- User name This is the iLO or DRAC user name that is associated with the management processor, which you may or may not have changed from its factory default settings.
+- User name This is the DRAC user name that is associated with the management processor.
+You might have changed this value from its factory default settings.

 - Password This is the password associated with that user name.

-If you selected Custom power-on script , enter the filename and path to the custom script you created and then, under Configuration options , enter the key/value pairs you want to use to configure the script.
+If you selected Custom power-on script, enter the file name and path to the custom script you created.
+Under Configuration options, enter the key/value pairs you want to use to configure the script.
 Move between fields by clicking or tabbing.